K-Ko/owfs.php/README.md

 OWFS is the main class to access the one wire file system.

-It requires the owfs root path as paramter on creation.
+It requires the owfs root path as parameter on creation.

 Create an instance like this